VDA5050/VDA5050/VDA5050_EN.md

 ## 6.x.2 Sharing of planned path for freely navigating mobile robots

 Vehicles shall communicate their planned trajectory to the master control system.
 This is done via the state message.
 For a higher frequency of sharing, the visualisation topic can be used.
 For this purpose the parameters `plannedPath` and `intermediatePath` are introduced, to be used only for trajectories planned by the mobile robot.
-The trajectory fields in the edgeState should only be used to 'acknowledge' trajectories that have already been defined a priori within a layout and not during operations.
+The trajectory fields in the edgeState shall only be used to 'acknowledge' trajectories that have already been defined a priori within a layout or order and not during operations.

 This recommendation distinguishes between the `plannedPath`, which represents a longer path within the robot's currently active order that it is confident to share, and the `intermediatePath`, which represents the estimated time of arrival at closer waypoints that the vehicle is able to perceive with its sensors.
-Both paths start from the current position of the mobile robot (independent of any node that is part of the mission the robot is currently executing) and go as far as the robot has what it considers to be reliable data, as it may also be situation dependent.
+Both paths start from the current position of the mobile robot (independent of any node that is part of the order the robot is currently executing) and go as far as the robot has what it considers to be reliable data, as it may also be situation dependent.
 The `plannedPath` is defined as a NURBS identical to the one defined in the `trajectory` field of the `edgeState`.
 In addition, the robot may contain an array of nodes (referenced by their `nodeId`) that are included in the current plan.
 The `intermediatePath` is defined as a polyline with an estimated time of arrival defined by a `timestamp` and optionally the orientation of the mobile robot added to each shared waypoint.
 It is defined as an array of waypoints where the line segments of a `polyline` are linear.
 The exact length of the shared path is limited by the perception of its intermediate environment by its sensors.